Without realizing it, you may be making email mistakes that can sabotage your chances of landing a job you covet and deserve.

 Think of an email message in the same way you would a snail-mailed job search (or business) letter.
 Always put yourself in the shoes of the recipient.
 If you’re emailing someone at one of your target companies, your message needs to position you as a good-fit candidate.

 Write in a formal, professional manner, in complete sentences.

 And I hope it goes without saying that the content needs to reinforce your personal brand and good-fit qualities for your target employers.

 A salutation that reads “To Whom It May Concern” won’t do.
-Always personalize your greeting (“Dear Ms. Smith”).
+Always personalize your greeting (“Dear Ms. Smith” or “Dear Mary”, if you know them well enough).
 Demonstrate your professionalism and good manners by taking the time to identify an actual person to write to.